squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1102 (Core 2)/Install and Configure Applications/Operating System Requirements for Applications.md

 ### Microsoft Windows

 Microsoft Windows has a few different ways in which software is distributed and installed.
-The first is the traditional *.exe files which are archived folders that contain scripts and files to be extracted onto the local file system and executated as necessary.
-Later on in the 64-bit verion of windows they moved to the *.msi installer which had a different type of format for installing and made packages smaller and easier to distribute.
+The first is the traditional *.exe files which are archived folders that contain scripts and files to be extracted onto the local file system and executed as necessary.
+Later on in the 64-bit version of windows they moved to the *.msi installer which had a different type of format for installing and made packages smaller and easier to distribute.